-At December 31, 2021, we had cash of \$20.8 million.
-We believe that these funds along with additional funding under our SBIR Award, assuming receipt of these funds, will be sufficient to fund our operating expense and capital expenditure requirements into the first quarter of 2023.
+At December 31, 2022, we had cash of approximately \$5.0 million.
+In February 2023, we received net proceeds of approximately \$1.3 million from the sale of common stock in a registered direct offering of our common stock.
+In addition, we expect to receive an additional approximately \$0.9 million under the SBIR Award.
+We believe that these funds, assuming receipt of the additional funding under our SBIR Award, will be sufficient to fund our operating expense and capital expenditure requirements into but not through the second quarter of 2023.
 We have based this estimate on assumptions that may prove wrong, and we could utilize our available capital resources sooner than we expect.
-We do not believe that our existing cash will be sufficient to fund our planned operating and capital expenditures for at least the next 12 months from the date of our financial statements.included elsewhere in this Annual Report on Form 10-K. Potentially changing circumstances may also result in the depletion of our capital resources more repidly than we currently anticipate.
+We do not believe that our existing cash will be sufficient to fund our planned operating and capital expenditures for at least the next 12 months from the date of our financial statements included elsewhere in this Annual Report on Form 10-K. Potentially changing circumstances may also result in the depletion of our capital resources more rapidly than we currently anticipate.
 These circumstances raise substantial doubt about our ability to continue as a going concern.
-We anticipate that we will require additional capital for additional research, development, clinical trials, as we seek regulatory approval of our product candidates, company operations, and for licenses or acquisitions of other product candidates we may choose to pursue.
+We anticipate that we will require additional capital for additional research, development, clinical trials required for regulatory approval of our product candidates, company operations, and for licenses or acquisitions of other product candidates we may choose to pursue.
 If we receive regulatory approval for TTX-MC138 or other product candidates we may develop, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, all of which will vary depending on where and how we choose to commercialize approved product candidates.
+If we are unable to raise additional capital in sufficient amounts or on terms we find acceptable, we may have to significantly delay, scale back or discontinue the development or commercialization of our product candidates or other research and development and business initiatives.